MikeBishop/http-layering/draft-bishop-http-layering.md

 whether a given message requires reliability or not.
 If reliable delivery is required, the recipient acknowledges receipt and the sender continues to repeat the message until the acknowledgement is received.
+For non-idempotent requests, this means keeping additional state about which requests have already been processed.

 Some applications above HTTP are able to provide their own loss-recovery messages, and therefore do not actually require